Create first-party audience segments

 - Create a segment that targets the ad unit.

-- Create another segment that targets the custom criteria: In the "Behavior" section, select Key-values and audience and add the appropriate key-value, in this example,
+- Create another segment that targets the custom criteria: Under "Behavior," select Key-values and audience and add the appropriate key-value (in this example,

 - In the "Key-values and audience" box, click Add set and select Audience segment.
-Select the audience segment you created earlier that targeted the ad unit:
+Select the audience segment that targets the ad unit:

 The "Selected criteria" box displays the criteria you selected in an OR relationship.

-For example, to create an audience segment targeting a user who is both a frequent visitor of sports and fashion pages:
+Example: Create an audience segment targeting a user who frequently visits sports and fashion pages:

 - Create a segment targeting the "sports" ad unit.